saroz9090/meta-front-end-development-notes/ReadMe.md

 ## Prerequisites

-To get the most out of these notes, a basic understanding of computer network is recommended.
+To get the most out of these notes, a basic understanding of web development concepts is recommended.
 You'll also need a code editor for hands-on exercises.

 ## License and Usage Terms